The Opt-Out Trap

 On 18 March 2026, Technology Secretary Liz Kendall confirmed that the opt-out proposal is no longer the government's preferred approach.
 'We have listened,' she said.
 This is the sentence governments say when they have been forced to stop doing the thing they wanted to do.
 It is not the same as having changed their minds.
 No preferred option now means the field remains open, which means the fight continues, which means the artists who spent 2025 making the case that their work is not a free training dataset for billion-dollar technology companies will need to keep making it.

-Consider what this would have required in practice.
+Consider what this legislation would have enabled in practice.
 There are approximately 170 million tracks on Spotify.
 Every one of them would need to be individually tagged, in a technically precise format, by rights holders with varying degrees of technical literacy, legal resources, and time.
 The independent artist with three albums and a day job would need to locate every uploaded version of their work across every platform and manually assert their right not to be scraped.
 The AI company would need to do nothing except wait, and use whatever wasn't explicitly protected, which would be most of it.

 More than 1,000 musicians — Dua Lipa, Kate Bush, Elton John, Paul McCartney, Thom Yorke, ABBA's Björn Ulvaeus — released a silent album in protest.(1) The tracklist spelled out the message: 'The British government must not legalise music theft to benefit AI companies.'
-Of the more than 10,000 people who responded to the government's consultation, 3% backed the opt-out proposal.
+Of the more than 10,000 people who responded to the government's consultation, only 3% backed the opt-out proposal.
 The remaining 97% were distributed across various positions, most of them considerably less accommodating.

-The statement includes a dimension that the UK debate largely left out: Indigenous Cultural Intellectual Property.
+The statement also includes a dimension that the UK debate largely left out: Indigenous Cultural Intellectual Property.
 'Ensuring the songs, stories, languages and knowledge of First Nations peoples are respected and not harvested by AI without consent' is not a marginal rider on the main argument.(3) It is a specific and documented problem: AI training datasets trained on publicly accessible audio include ceremonial recordings, language materials, and cultural content that carries obligations and restrictions the training process does not recognise and cannot honour.
 The opt-out model does not address this.
 Consent-based licensing, or the simple maintenance of existing copyright protections, does.

 The UK government's reversal is a win.
 It is also the beginning of the next round, because 'no preferred option' means the decision has not been made, and the AI companies lobbying for the cheapest possible access to training data have not stopped lobbying.
 The creative industries have demonstrated that coordinated pressure can move a government.
 That demonstration will need to be repeated.